binnes/cloud-native-toolkit/readme.md

 Do the same with file ~/.minikube/machines/minikube/config.json - ensue the Insecure Registry entry contains the correct IP address.

 Restart minikube with minikube stop then repeat the start command above, replacing the insecure-registry option to the correct IP address for minikube

+## Run the ansible installer to complete the setup

+In a command window:

+- clone this git repository: ```git clone https://github.com/binnes/cloud-native-toolkit.git```
+- change into the ansible directory: ```cd cloud-native-toolkit/ansible```
+- run the playbook: ```ansible-playbook --ask-become-pass minicube-playbook.yml```

+# Information only

+The following steps are all completed by the ansible installer

 ## Add certificate for TLS - now completed by Ansible